telerik/kendo-ui-core/docs/intro/installation/cdn-service.md

 ---
-title: Kendo UI CDN Services
+title: CDN Services
-page_title: Kendo UI CDN Services | Kendo UI Installation
+page_title: CDN Services | Kendo UI Installation
 description: "Install HTML5 UI frameworks and widgets by using Kendo UI CDN service."
 previous_url: /install/cdn
 slug: kendoui_cdn_services_installation
 position: 3
 ---

-# Kendo UI CDN Services
+# CDN Services

 The Kendo UI CDN is hosted on [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 In order to access the Kendo UI CDN Service, you can use either of the options described below.